pabloramesc/python-serialization-benchmark/README.md

 # Python Serialization Benchmark

+This tool evaluates the performance of Pickle, MessagePack, and Protobuf serialization methods in Python.
-This repository benchmarks various serialization methods in Python, focusing on **Pickle**, **MessagePack**, and **Protobuf**.
-It compares their performance regarding serialization speed and data size for non-tabular data structures.
+It benchmarks and compares their serialization speed and data size for non-tabular data structures.

-## Overview

-Serialization converts data structures into storable or transmittable formats.
-This benchmark identifies the most suitable serialization method based on performance characteristics.

 ## Serialization Methods